316 stainless steel tube suppliers offer high-quality grades at an affordable price to buy.

 The Recovery Stage

-During this process, a furnace or any other device that can be used in the heating process is used to heat the metal and raise the temperatures of the metal to a point where internal structure and other stresses can be relieved.
+During this process, a furnace or any other device that can be used in the healing process is used to heat the metal and raise the temperatures of the metal to a point where internal structure and other stresses can be relieved.

 After the temperatures have been increased in the recovery stage, it is further increased in the recrystallization stage.
 The temperature does not go beyond the melting point.
 This process results in the formation of new grains.